 So let’s start from the beginning.
-I was fortunate enough to be working on Vulkan drivers since the summer of 2014, the day AMD donated mantle to Khronos.
-Even if I had access to alpha drivers (a few months down the line) I couldn’t really use them for personal projects like AnKi.
+I was fortunate enough to be working on Vulkan drivers since the summer of 2014, the day AMD donated Mantle to Khronos.
+Despite the fact that I had access to alpha quality drivers (a few months down the line) I couldn’t really use them for personal projects like AnKi.
 What I could do though was to lay the groundwork until I had access to drivers at home.
 Then I could do the porting without any legal risks.
 At the same time, working with Vulkan that early helped me comprehend the API early on.
-So let’s say that I had an advantage and some room to design things upfront.
+So let’s just say that I had an advantage and some room to design things upfront.

-After implementing the design AnKi had an abstraction layer with two backends.
-The GL backend was working well and I had to write the Vulkan one.
+After a short while AnKi ended up having an abstraction layer with two backends.
+The GL backend was working well and the only thing I had to do was to write the Vulkan backend.
 To move forward I was adding some Vulkan bits and then creating small unit tests to test the correctness.
 Test driven development basically.
 The first milestone was to clear the default framebuffer with some color, so the framebuffer class was implemented, also the present mechanism and some command buffer bits.
 After getting that done the next milestone was to draw a flat triangle.
 The next one was to add uniforms and so on.

 AnKi’s graphics API abstraction (aka GR)

 The most important thing in the whole process was to create a graphics abstraction that sits on top of GL and Vulkan.
 The goals for this abstraction were very simple:

 - Avoid any unneeded complexity.
 Increased complexity most of the time leads to more bugs and worst performance